 - Partners in multi-member LLCs and partnerships who file K-1s with their tax returns for their share of partnership income.

-If you run two or more businesses, you can combine the net earnings from all of these businesses into one Schedule SE to calculate your self-employment income.
-A loss in one business will reduce the income from another and reduce the amount of your self-employment taxes.
+You can combine the net earnings from all these businesses on one Schedule SE to calculate your self-employment income if you have two or more businesses.
+A loss in one business will reduce the income from another and reduce the amount of tax you must pay.

 How to Complete a Schedule SE

 Start with your Schedule C to calculate the profits from your independent business.
-Schedule C will show your income and all of your business-related tax deductions and how much money you earned.
-The profit from this schedule will be entered on Schedule SE that has been redesigned for 2020.
+Schedule C will show your income and all your business-related tax deductions, which are subtracted from your income to arrive at how much money you'll be taxed on.
+The profit from this schedule will be entered on the 2021 Schedule SE that you'll file in 2022.
+It appears on line 31 of the 2021 Schedule C.

-Multiply Line 4a by 2.9 percent to get your Medicare tax.
+Multiply Line 4a by 2.9 percent to get your Medicare tax if you don't have other church income and are not using the optional methods to calculate your self-employment tax.

-Add both figures together to find your total self-employment tax and enter on Line 4 of Schedule 2, Additional Taxes, on Form 1040.
+Add both figures together to find your total self-employment tax and enter this on Line 4 of the 2021 Schedule 2, Additional Taxes.
+This, too, must be filed with your tax return.

-Take one-half of your total self-employment tax and enter as an Adjustment to Income on Schedule 1 of Form 1040.
-You at least get some credit for paying the employer’s share of your self-employment tax.
+Take one-half of your total self-employment tax and enter this amount on line 15 as an Adjustment to Income on the 2021 Schedule 1, which you'll also file with your tax return.
+This amount subtracts from your taxable income, so you at least get some credit for paying the employer’s share of your self-employment tax.

 References